MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ms.collection: M365-modern-desktop
 description: "Learn how enhanced security supports safer browsing with Microsoft Edge."
 ---
-# Browse safer with Microsoft Edge
+# Browse safely with Microsoft Edge

 This article describes how Microsoft Edge supports enhancing your security on the web.